esemai-pharmacy/.github/profile/README.md

-💊 This
-is a pharmacy project
+💊 This is a pharmacy project
-💉 ESEMAI created By ErdemSaitEnesMertAvukaI :)
+💉 ESEMAI is coming soon :)

 Hayırlı kazançlar